-Choices around Elephant & Castle can also offer value as prices are often below Zone 1 comparables and the area is currently benefiting from significant regeneration and investment.
-An improved transport infrastructure means that the City and West End can be reached within 15 mins, as well as proximity to some of London’s best universities such as London School of Economics, Kings College and South Bank University.
+Choices around Elephant & Castle can also offer value as prices are often below Zone 1 comparables, while the area is currently benefiting from significant regeneration and investment.
+An improved transport infrastructure means that the City and West End can be reached within 15 mins, as well as proximity to some of London’s best universities such as London School of Economics, Kings College, and South Bank University.
 Continued rental demand from young professionals and students for apartment living are positive investment considerations for this area.

 For the travelling city professional looking for that perfect pied-a-terre close to the office but with inspiring views, the South Bank’s established and new developments offer inspired living a short walk (or an even shorter run) from the main central business districts.
-Butler’s Wharf, The Shard and Neo Bankside tick all the boxes for the modern business person who demands excellence and uniqueness.
+Butler’s Wharf, The Shard, and Neo Bankside tick all the boxes for the modern business person demanding excellence and uniqueness.

 From an investment perspective, the South Bank has excellent long-term investment credentials, with good prospects for rental and capital value growth.
-Demand from young professionals and students is strong and the excellent transport links underpin the destination’s connectivity to the rest of London.
+Demand from young professionals and students is strong, while the excellent transport links underpin the destination’s connectivity to the rest of London.